prykhodchenkomykyta/cv/README.md

 * * *

-!I have electricity!
+### 👍 Profecional Summary:

+Experienced Software Developer adept in bringing forth expertise in design, installation, testing and maintenance of software systems.
+Proficient in various platforms, languages, and embedded systems.

 * * *

-### Objective:
+### 👅 Languages:

-Start a career as Junior React Front-End Developer
+English - B2
+Ukrainian - Native
+Russian - Native
+Slovak - B2

 * * *

-### 👍 Advantages :

-Polite, have a high threshold emotional, stubborn in achieving the final result,
-positive, cheerful, ready to perform the hard work

-* * *

 ### 👨‍🎓 Education:

 Univerzita Mateja Bela in Slovakia
-Univercity of Banking Deal at Kyiv
+Univercity of Banking Deal at Kyiv on speciality cubersecurity
 Kyiv College of Communication 2013-2017 on speciality software development

 * * *